craftcms/docs/docs/5.x/reference/field-types/categories.md

 <div class="version-warning">

-Categories are being phased out in favor of [Structure sections](../element-types/entries.md#structures).
+Categories are being phased out in favor of [structure sections](../element-types/entries.md#structures).
 The corresponding [entries field](entries.md) has a _maintain hierarchy_ setting that mimics categories fields.

 Read more about this [transition](https://craftcms.com/blog/entrification) on our blog.